paulwexler/opinions/on_coding/README.md

             if self.error:
                 break
 ```
+This works for many sites,
+but as it happens,
-As it happens, some API's may return a variety of responses with the same status_code.
+some XML inspired API's may return a variety of responses
+with the same status_code.
-For example instead of a list of strings, a single string may be returned.
+For example instead of a list of strings,
+a single string may be returned.

 We can take advantage of the fact that JSON has no tuple type
 and use Python's tuple as metadata to request a choice of templates.